yaoniplan/note/.github/README.md

     - `git push origin --delete main` # Delete the *main* remote branch
     - `git branch --delete main` # Delete the *main* local branch
     - Because the default branch is master in Git
+    - Toggle the default branch of settings of a GitHub repository to master to solve the problem
+      ```
+      yaoniplan@tux /tmp/note $ git push origin --delete main
+      To github.com:yaoniplan/note.git
+       ! [remote rejected] main (refusing to delete the current branch: refs/heads/main)
+      error: failed to push some refs to 'github.com:y
+      aoniplan/note.git'
+      ```
 - ***References***
     - `git branch --help`
     - `git push --help`